osisoft/PI-Adapter/V1/introduction-to-pi-adapters.md

 # Introduction to PI Adapters

 PI Adapters is an edge data collection technology that provides access to time-series data previously isolated on remote assets or in secondary networks.
-Available for Windows and Linux devices, PI Adapters pull real-time data from IIoT gateways and sensor-enabled equipment and securely route the data to EDS for additional edge applications, to on-premises PI Server, or to OSIsoft's cloud-hosted data management service OCS.
+Available for Windows and Linux devices, PI Adapters pull real-time data from IIoT gateways and sensor-enabled equipment and securely route the data to:

+- Edge Data Store (EDS) for additional edge applications
+- PI Server for on-premises storage
+- OSIsoft Cloud Services (OCS) for cloud-hosted data management service

 PI Adapters offer the following generic capabilities:

-- Connection to inbound data sources from common industrial protocols
+- Connection to [inbound data](#inbound-data) sources from common industrial protocols
-- Real-time data transfer to PI Server, OCS, and EDS with optional data filtering to manipulate data on the outbound side
+- Real-time [data transfer](#data-transfer) to PI Server, OCS, and EDS with optional data filtering to manipulate data on the outbound side
-- Buffering to overcome network and system disruptions
+- [Buffering](#buffering) to overcome network and system disruptions
-- Administration functions for simplified management and scalable installation and configuration
+- [Administration](#administration) functions for simplified management, scalable installation, and configuration

 ## Capabilities in detail